Political Asylum Refugee Lawyer

 The first road takes you to an interview with a government officer.
 This is called an “affirmative” application.

-As lawyer for asylum green cards, a unique immigration service, we will help guide you through this immigration process.
+As your lawyer for a green card through asylum, a special immigration program, we will help guide you through this immigration process.
 We send your asylum paperwork to the U.S. Citizenship and Immigration Services (USCIS) office which handles asylum cases for the area where you live.

-Since most of our clients live in the Southern California and Arizona regions, their cases are handled at the USCIS Asylum office in Anaheim, California.
+Since most of our clients live in Southern California and Arizona, their cases are handled at the USCIS Asylum office in Anaheim, California.
+However, we have handled cases for asylum seekers throughout the U.S.

 After your fingerprints are taken, a date is set for your asylum interview.
 At your interview, a USCIS officer will decide whether to approve or deny your asylum application.

-(2) The Second Road – Immigration Court Trials, Asylum Removal Defense, And Immigration Asylum Appeals
+(2) The Second Road – Immigration Court, Asylum Defense, And Asylum Appeals

 The second road takes you to immigration court.
 You will need to present your asylum claim to a judge.
 If you lose, the immigration judge will order you to be deported.
-Because you face deportation, this is called a “defensive” application.
+This is known as a “defensive” asylum application.

 You do not start these types of cases.
 The government starts the immigration process.
-This happens (a) if your affirmative application is denied by the USCIS officer after your asylum interview or (b) if you are detained by immigration officers because you do not have legal documents to live in the United States.
+This happens (a) if your affirmative application is denied by a USCIS officer after your asylum interview or (b) if you are detained by immigration agents because you do not have legal documents to live in the United States.

-The government sends your case to immigration court.
-These are called removal hearings.
-At immigration court, the government attorney will ask the immigration judge to deport you.
+The government refers your case to immigration court.
+These are known as removal hearings.
+At court the government attorney asks the immigration judge to deport you.

 At your hearings, even if your asylum case was denied by a USCIS officer, you can start over.
 You can ask for asylum again.
 You can present new evidence.